ministryofjustice/laa-secure-document-storage-api/README.md

-We have setup all the environments yet to respond on these endpoints, as it stands we will be playing around exclusively in dev and maybe test. btu the target endpoints are correct.
+We have setup all the environments yet to respond on these endpoints, as it stands we will be playing around exclusively in dev and maybe test, but the target endpoints are correct.

 All infrastructure changes that need to be made have to be made in the namespace above, this includes creating additional services like clamav and adding s3 buckets